zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Mark: Fine, if you say so.
 What comes next?

-Gina: Well, then I say, “I want to wholeheartedly t hank those who stuck with us and who never let us down.”
+Gina: Well, then I say, “I want to wholeheartedlythank those who stuck with us and who never let us down.”

 Mark: That’s too impersonal.
 How about, “Hey Emilia no, you’re totally awesome.
 And you, Tania?
 You’re absolutely fab.